-10 best cities for a winter holiday
+10 best cities to visit in winter

 8. Ottawa, Canada

 Ottawa's Winterlude festival is one of the world's largest winter festivals and is famous for its ice sculptures, outdoor concerts and toboggan courses.
-From January, the city has the world's coolest commute -- the 7.8-kilometer (4.8-mile) Rideau Canal Skateway, which is used by commuters, schoolchildren and students to get through the heart of downtown.
+In winter, the city has one of the world's coolest commutes -- the 7.8-kilometer (4.8-mile) Rideau Canal Skateway, which is used by workers and students to get through the heart of downtown on ice skates.

 Where to sleep: The Arc Hotel is a warm winter retreat, with a fire in the lobby and complimentary champagne for guests.